-The online shops offer shipping product to the doorstep.
-The online store eliminates the effort of physically traveling to the shop for buying stuff.
+The online shops offer shipping products to the doorstep.
+Thus, the online store eliminates the effort of physically traveling to the shop for buying stuff.

 The most significant advantage is it eliminates the physical restriction.
 You can shop anything from around the world and have it delivered to you.